 Please note: The size of each class will be limited, and classes will be filled on a first-come-first-serve basis, depending on when you applied to camp.
 The following are classes that may be offered.
-We will send you a list of actual classes that will be offered, then you can email us your first, second, and third choices in EACH of the categories of classes: outreach, recreation, and life skills.
+We will assign you according to your first, second, and third choices in EACH of the categories of classes: outreach, recreation, and life skills.
 You will attend the same outreach class, recreation class, and theme class throughout the week.

 Bible Work: Have you ever wondered how to share what you believe?
 This course will show you how to study the Bible and how to share simple studies from the Bible, make friends, and find Bible study interests.